cferdinandi/vanilla-js-toolkit/content/helpers/serialize.md

 draft: false
 description: "Serialize all form data into a query string.
 Fields must have a `name` property."
 demo: "https://codepen.io/cferdinandi/pen/dyYVKLK"
-polyfills: "Works in all modern browsers, and back to IE10."
 weight: 10
 noIndex: false
 ---